-Towson Commons – The office and retail building in the center of Towson was recently purchased by Garrison Investment Group and plans are underway for renovations to the vacant ground floor retail spaces.
+This office and retail building in the center of Towson was purchased by Garrison Investment Group and plans are underway for renovations to the vacant ground floor retail spaces.
 Leasing is expected to pick up as a result of the change in ownership and commitments by the following two major tenants:

 - General Dynamics Information Technology (formerly ViPS) – The largest tenant in Towson Commons has expanded its leased space from 120,000 square feet to 146,000 square feet to accommodate a consolidation from two other locations in the County.